DFU_PAN OTA Upgrade User Guide

 1. Overview

-DFU_PAN is an OTA firmware upgrade middleware based on Bluetooth PAN network.
-It enables devices to connect to OTA servers via Bluetooth network, download and update firmware.
-The entire process includes device registration, version checking, firmware downloading, and update steps.
+DFU_PAN is an OTA firmware upgrade middleware based on Bluetooth PAN network, which allows devices to connect to OTA servers via Bluetooth network, download and update firmware.
+The entire process includes device registration, version checking, firmware downloading and updating steps.

 2. Workflow Overview

 1. Device Startup → 2.
 Device Registration → 3.
 Version Check → 4.
 Set Update Flag → 5.
-Reboot to Enter OTA Mode
+Reboot to OTA Mode

 ↓